HAFix: History-Augmented Large Language Models for Bug Fixing: Introduction

 Moreover, prompt design is another critical factor influencing LLM performance in bug fixing, as the way in which information is presented to LLMs can significantly influence the relevance and quality of the generated code \citep{sclar2023quantifying}.
 While recent work \citep{jiang2023impact} studied if the LLMs can make good use of the buggy line, they did not systematically evaluate how different prompt styles perform when incorporating the historical context of a bug alongside natural language instructions.
 This highlights the need to explore which prompt style works best in leveraging historical heuristics to enhance LLM bug-fixing performance.

 While historical heuristics may enhance bug-fixing performance, they also come with increased prompt size, monetary cost, and longer inference time.
 This raises the need to explore how historical data can be effectively utilized in a cost-efficient manner with LLMs.
 Although prior work, such as \citet{xia2024automated}, has examined the price cost of ChatGPT for fixing a single bug, it did not consider the role of historical data in LLM-based bug fixing, i.e., the increased prompt because of the rich historical context information.
 Similarly, \citet{jiang2023impact} provided the analysis of the model size and its relationship with performance, without delving into the broader implications of incorporating historical heuristics for LLMs on bug fixing.
-In other words, a comprehensive exploration of the trade-offs between bug-fixing performance, inference price, and time efficiency when leveraging historical heuristics remains missing.
+In other words, a comprehensive exploration of the trade-offs between bug-fixing performance, inference cost (e.g., in terms of price or the number of tokens), and time efficiency when leveraging historical heuristics remains missing.

 Based on these research gaps, we aim to investigate how historical context, particularly blame commit data, can enhance LLM performance in bug fixing.
 Additionally, we aim to evaluate three distinct prompt styles: Instruction (\Instruction), Instruction with the buggy line labeled (\InstructionLabel), and Infill (\InstructionInfill), to assess their impact on bug-fixing effectiveness when used with historical context.
 Furthermore, our objective is to analyze the trade-offs between computational cost, time efficiency, and bug-fixing performance to provide actionable insights into the practical use of historical data in LLM-based bug fixing.